emanuel-gf/lombric-quiver/README.md

 ### Manim System Requirements
 The main core structure of lombricquiver is from Manim.
-To install the library properly, a few dependencies are necessar: ffmpeg and latex.
+To install the library properly, a few dependencies are necessary: ffmpeg and latex.

 On Windows:
 ```bash